jj1bdx/sfmt-erlang/README.md

 ## hex.pm support

-* NIF building errors fixed
+* NIF building errors fixed (0.12.6 and later)
 * Package name: `sfmt`
 * See `mix.exs`
+* Note: all builds including C and Erlang source compilation are done with `make` with `erlang.mk`

 ## API compatible with the random module